If You Have Zero Interior Design Skills, Check Out These 27 Simple Pieces Of Decor

 Promising review: "The material is great.
 It's soft but flexible, so it feels comfortable to step on but also sturdy beneath your feet.
 I got a bigger size, and it actually pulls the room together, making my tiny bathroom look rather chic.
 Honestly, I think it's great and better for the environment because I don't have to launder it every week." —JamieJo

-Get it from Amazon for $34.99+ (available in five sizes and styles).
+Get it from Amazon for $34.99+ (available in five sizes and three styles).

 6. A wingback chair available in lots of different fabrics, colors, and textures because the greatest gift you can give yourself is a spot you can curl up in at the end of a long day.